songah119/Confine_Plus/README.md

 For runing Syscap, you should copy all needed libraries and binaries into `binaries` folder.
 Plaese be sure that you have installed Angr.

-Then, run it (For example:`python3 main.py node 2.31 /usr/local/bin/node` ):
+Then, run it (For example:`python3 main.py nginx 2.31 /usr/sbin/nginx.bak` ):
  ```
   python3 main.py containerName glibcVersion PathtoMainProgram
 ```